Washington Gun Control Laws

-Washington gun control laws require a five-day waiting period before purchasing handguns, up to 60 days for non-residents.
+Washington gun control laws require a ten-day waiting period before purchasing handguns, up to 60 days for non-residents.
 The state also prohibits non-citizens, those convicted of certain domestic violence violations, individuals under the age of 21, and others from purchasing and possessing firearms.

 How to Apply for a Concealed Weapons Permit